jonlpersson/ed-latimore/site/_drafts/how-to-be-an-adult-6-things-to-stop-doing.md

 If your bills are late but you always call off work, you are not preparing for the future.

-If you spend without planning for the other things that might come out of your account, this is not planning for the future--and I was one of those guys who always dealt with bank overdraft fees.
+If you spend without planning for the other things that might come out of your account, this is not planning for the future–and I was one of those guys who always dealt with bank overdraft fees.

 But I learned, and it was DEFINITELY the hard way.
 I don’t want you to do that.